pantelis/artificial-intelligence/_sources/aiml-common/projects/big-transfer/_index.md

 ## Notes:

-1. You are free to select your computing  environment but a default choice is Google Colab using your NYU account.
+1. You are free to select your computing  environment but a default choice is Google Colab.
 We have confirmed that the notebooks in the repo are running successfully in Colab.